inbrainai/sdk-android-example-project/README.md

         public void onClosed() {
         // inBrain screen is closed & user get back to your application }

+	@Override
+        public void onClosedFromPage() {
+        // inBrain screen is closed from web page & user get back to your application }

         // Notifies your application about new rewards.
         @Override